FoxGeoff/MeanStack/README.md

 ## Task: Adding an Image Preview

-## Task: Starting with the Mime-Type Validator
+## Task: Starting with the Mime-Type Validator (wip)

+## Task: Finishing the Image Validator

+- Build the validator